hucebot/eurobin_iot/README.md

 2. Detect Machine: We want to detect objects that are put inside the fridge, each object will have a tag and we will use the sensor UHF RFID to detect them.

-3. Robot race: We have to points with sensor of detection, when the robot pass the point, it starts to count the time, when the robot arrive in the second point, the counter will stop and the screen will show how much time took to move between the two points.
+3. Robot race: We want to count the time a robot take to move from one point to another, when the robot pass the start point, it starts to count the time, when the robot arrive in the second point, the counter will stop and the screen will show how much time took to move between the two points.
+In this case we will use Photoelectric Sensor to detect the robot.

 For the GUI we will use Pyqt6.